gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales straightened up with a wince.
 "Or at least, give you the tools you need to do it.
-There's a research base at the foot of Mount Tyree, a couple of hundred klicks inland from Paddington South.
+There's a research base at the foot of Mount Tyree, a couple of hundred klicks inland from Halley.
 It was under the ice sheet when it was built, but there's been enough melt to expose the entrance."